CACI-IMG/ForecasterDocs/user-guide/Forecasting/Model-Rows.md

 ### Selecting/Deselecting Rows
-As well as selecting columns for the model, the system will allow you to deselect and reselect individual rows of data.
-Deselecting rows could be necessary because of missing values or because certain rows contain exceptional data which you do not want to forecast.
+As well as selecting columns for the model, Forecaster lets you deselect and reselect individual rows of data.
+Deselecting rows could be necessary because of missing values or because certain rows contain unusual data which you wouldn't want a forecast model to use.

 <!-- #### Selecting/deselecting specific rows -->